General Dynamics F-16 Fighting Falcon operators: Taiwan (Republic of China)

 Taiwan's foreign military sales program is known as PEACE FENGHUANG (Peace Phoenix).

-President Barack Obama agreed to a $5.3 billion deal to upgrade Taiwan's current fleet of F-16A/B Block 20s to a configuration similar to that of the proposed F-16V standard with AESA radars.
-Taiwanese F-16Vs are being upgraded with the active electronically scanned array AN/APG-83 radar and a helmet-mounted cueing system.
+President Barack Obama agreed to a $5.3 billion deal to upgrade Taiwan's current fleet of F-16A/B Block 20s to a configuration similar to that of the proposed F-16V standard with active electronically scanned array (AESA) radars.
+Taiwanese F-16Vs are being upgraded with the AN/APG-83 AESA radar and a helmet-mounted cueing system.
 In 2019, Taiwan received its first F-16V.
 Taiwan upgraded 42 F-16A/Bs to the latest F-16V standard and aims to upgrade rest of the 141 aircraft to the latest standard by 2023 as part of a $3.8 billion modernization plan.

 The Republic of China Air Force (ROCAF), needing a next-generation fighter to replace its fleet of Northrop F-5s, has expressed interest in the new F-35 Lightning II.
 However, due to political issues, it is unlikely it will be able to acquire such an advanced fighter in the near future.
 As a result, the ROCAF has opted for up to 66 new F-16C/D Block 50/52 as its interim replacement fighter.
 As with all military purchases, Beijing has expressed opposition to the sale.
 In August 2019, the Trump administration approved the sale of up to 66 new F-16 Block 70s worth up to $8 billion to Taiwan.
-Taiwan has upgraded 64 of its F-16A/B aircraft to F-16V standard.
+Taiwan has upgraded all of its F-16A/B Block 20 aircraft to F-16V standard by December 2023.

 Thailand

 The Royal Thai Air Force was initially considered a candidate to purchase the F-16/79.
 Thailand's first order was for 12 F-16A/B Block 15 OCU fighters, immediately bolstered by a further six F-16A Block 15 OCU planes.
 18 more aircraft were received in 1995, the last new-production block 15 aircraft built.
-An attempt to buy F/A-18 Hornets failed, and in place of them, the US offered to sell former USAF F-16ADFs as Excess Defense Articles.
+An attempt to buy F/A-18 Hornets failed, and in place of them, the US offered to sell former USAF F-16 ADFs as Excess Defense Articles.
 A total of 18 aircraft were bought.
 In early 2005, the Royal Thai Air Force received three F-16A Block 15 OCUs and four F-16B Block 15 OCU from the Republic of Singapore Air Force.
 The Thai Foreign Military Sales program is known as PEACE NARESUAN.

 In 2011, 18 F-16A/B Block 15 OCUs from 403 Sqd. will be upgraded to F-16 MLU standards.

+The F-16A and F-16B are respectively referred to as B.Kh.19 (บ.ข.๑๙) and B.Kh.19A (บ.ข.๑๙ก) under the Thai designation system.